 FEMA also released its definition of equity as "The consistent and systematic fair, just and impartial treatment of all individuals."
 FEMA and its private sector partners are launching efforts to eliminate persistent poverty and inequality among historically underserved, marginalized, and adversely affected people of color, and those disadvantaged because of gender, age and disability.
 FEMA programs have modernized and evolved in recent disasters which may have unintentionally made it more difficult for traditionally underserved populations to gain access to federal disaster assistance.
 In addition, FEMA released a Request for Information (RFI) seeking public comment from April 22, 2021 to July 22, 2021 about underserved populations and those disproportionately affected by climate change.
-The RFI addressed FEMA regulations and/or policies that can be duplicative, overlapping, or contain inconsistent requirements making it difficult to navigate pre- and post-disaster assistance.
+The RFI addressed FEMA regulations and/or policies that can be duplicative, overlapping, or contain inconsistent requirements making it difficult to navigate pre- and postdisaster assistance.
+DRCA can contribute greatly to this ongoing dialog among all emergency management stakeholders to work collaboratively in reducing burdens, saving time and costs, increasing simplification and navigability, reducing confusion or frustration, and increasing equity in accessing FEMA programs, understanding that many underserved populations do not own a smart phone or have internet connectivity.
+Ultimately, we must streamline and achieve the objectives of equity for all using common sense in understanding the population we are serving while bolstering resilience to climate change and addressing the disproportionately adverse climate-related impacts on disadvantaged communities.
+It is the role and responsibility of emergency managers and their private sector partners to require sensitivity to the needs of all disaster survivors in the fair and equitable distribution of assistance.

-From an industry perspective, Judith Rodin, former president of the Rockefeller Foundation, in her book "The Resilience Dividend," defines resilience as the ability of any system to "prepare for disruptions, to recover from shocks and stresses, and to adapt and grow from a disruptive experience."
+Judith Rodin, former president of the Rockefeller Foundation, in her book "The Resilience Dividend," defines resilience as the ability of any system to "prepare for disruptions, to recover from shocks and stresses, and to adapt and grow from a disruptive experience."
 She goes onto write that without a concerted focus on equity, climate change will continue to exploit existing gaps, limiting recovery and opportunity and prevent us from achieving socioeconomic resilience.
-In other words, we must plan and invest differently to build socioeconomic resilience and ensure equitable outcomes.
+In other words, we must plan and invest differently to build socioeconomic resilience and ensure equitable outcomes using plain language and clearly identify the current status of the application and, if applicable, needed documentation to overturn an adverse decision.
+FEMA could establish focus groups from a cross section of many underserved populations to review its existing communications and work to simplify the messaging using readability testing tools for ease of understanding and comprehension.